 submitted by Laura from Two Stay Wild

-If your bag doesn’t already come with one built in, a good quality waterproof rain cover is an essential for hiking in winter.
-We have this one (pictured above) from Lowe Alpine.
+If your bag doesn’t already come with one built-in, a good quality waterproof rain cover is essential for hiking in winter.
+We have this waterproof backpack cover.
 It packs down to a compact size and comes with a drawstring so it can fit over a multitude of bag shapes and sizes.
 Mine covers my bag + two roll mats attached on either side.

 Waterproof Hiking Boots